JakubMakarewicz/MSiD-Fashion/README.md

 6 | 0.9286 | Augmented data: random cropping, flipping and rotating + normalization

 ## Usage
-#### Required Modules
+#### Required Modules are listed in requirements.txt
-in requirements.txt

 To launch the app, just run app.py.
-However may have some bugs.
+However there may be some bugs.
+Some trained models are available in release, just download and extract "TrainedModels.zip".